MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 The below examples outline how to model data using Fares v2 and it can be completed with experimental features outlined in the full [proposal document](https://share.mobilitydata.org/gtfs-fares-v2).

-## Getting started with GTFS-Fares v2
+## GTFS-Fares v2 training and free resources

 To get started with GTFS Fares-v2, you can watch these four video tutorials and follow along with [this written resource](https://share.mobilitydata.org/Fares-v2-written-resource-guide-for-videos).
 - [Video 1](https://share.mobilitydata.org/faresv2-intro): GTFS Fares-v2: An introduction